Superior, Evidence-Based Training for Surgeons, OR Crew, and Administrators

 Robotic Surgeon Training

-CAVA’s robotic medical directors emphasize the most advanced robotic techniques and simulation training aimed at case and procedural efficiency, fastest case times, superior clinical outcomes, and minimum supply and reposible usage.
-The net effect is positive, powerful improvement in clinical quality, direct cost savings, program cost-effectiveness, and profitability.
+CAVA’s robotic surgeons also work on a peer-to-peer basis with our clients’ surgeons, leveraging the most advanced robotic techniques, tips for efficiency and supply / reposable usage, video case reviews, mentoring, and procedural simulation technologies.
+The net effect is powerful improvement in clinical quality, cost savings, program cost-effectiveness, and profitability.

-CAVA assists our hospital clients in the management of robotic benign hysterectomy and gyn cases; gynecologic oncology; general surgery (single site cholecystectomy; inguinal, ventral, umbilical and incisional hernia procedures; colorectal / LAR; appendectomies; nephrectomies; bariatrics; and lysis cases); and prostatectomy and urologic procedures.
-Thoracic robotic surgery represents a developing specialization, and CAVA provides assistance in this area as well.
+CAVA assists our hospital clients in the management of robotic benign hysterectomy and gyn cases; gynecologic oncology; general surgery (inguinal, ventral, umbilical and incisional hernia procedures and cholecystectomy); colorectal / LAR; bariatrics; and urologic procedures (prostatectomy and nephrectomy).
+Thoracic robotic surgery and ENT represents developing specializations, and CAVA provides assistance in these areas as well.

 OR Crew Training

-Through detailed education, with case studies and benchmarking examples for best practice performance comparators, administration is guided to an understanding of the entire robotic program process.
+The role of administration in achieving a superior robotic program is critical.
+Through LMS-based education, using real-world experience, case studies, studies, publications, and benchmarking examples for best practice performance comparators, administrators are guided to an understanding of the entire robotic program process.
 Topics include the role of administrator as robotic program facilitator; surgeon alignment; program governance; system-wide program design; equipment footprint, appropriate selection, and contracting; patient selection criteria; scheduling; growth planning; policy and procedures; credentialing; Med Exec; medical malpractice management; data collection and analytics; and financials.